confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/query-endpoint.md

 ### Example stream response

-If the query result is a stream, the response doesn't include the **row.key** or

-**row.tombstone** fields, because streams don't have primary keys.
+If the query result is a stream, the response will not include the **row.tombstone** field, as streams don't have primary keys or the concept of a deletion.

 ```http